-Types of planning and formatting in Compensation : the case of Hourly employees
+Types of planning and number formats in Compensation : the case of Hourly employees

 In Compensation (Salary Review) templates of SuccessFactors we can chose between 2 types of planning :

-- Option 1 : allow planners to enter their recommendations in each employee’s pay frequency (monthly/semi-monthly/hourly, etc..) in which case for an hourly employee making $44.5/hour the planner will see $44.5 in the “Current Salary” column of the worksheet and if the planner enters a 3.5% increase the calculated $ amount in the “Merit” column will also be in the employee’s pay frequency – here hourly as $1.56 (44.5*3.5%).
+- Option 1 (Periodic planning) : allow planners to enter their recommendations in each employee’s pay frequency (monthly/semi-monthly/hourly, etc..) in which case for an hourly employee making $44.5/hour the planner will see $44.5 in the “Current Salary” column of the worksheet and if the planner enters a 3.5% increase the calculated $ amount in the “Merit” column will also be in the employee’s pay frequency – here hourly as $1.56 (44.5*3.5%).
+Please note : in this setup, guidelines will always be divided by the value retrieved in the Units Per Year standard field.

 - In this type of planning, a different format can be applied based on the pay frequency or the currency of each employee.
 For example in the same worksheet a semi-monthly employee can be planned without decimals (even if the pay component in EC has decimals) but an hourly employee can be planned (and published back to EC) with decimals.